amelioro/ameliorate/CONTRIBUTING.md

 ### UX / UI style

 For user experience & user interface design, please read [uxui-guidelines.md](./docs/uxui-guidelines.md).

+### Managing database schema

+Use `npm run migration:deploy` to run migrations on your db that haven't been run yet.

+If you're writing migrations:

+- `npm run migration:run` can be used to run migrations and ensure your db schema hasn't diverged; WARNING: this will drop and recreate your db if it has diverged
+- `npm run migration:rollback` to rollback the last migration that's been run on your db
+- `npm run migration:generate` to generate an up & down migration based on changes you've made in `schema.prisma`
+- each migration should either fully succeed or fully fail - prefer small migrations, but if you have multiple statements running in one migration, wrap them with `BEGIN;` and `COMMIT;` to ensure the statements are run in a single transaction
+- right now, only maintainers have credentials to the test database, so make a comment on the PR or in Discord to request migrations be run on the test database (an easier solution can be considered if this becomes a painpoint)

 ### Helpful VS Code settings